Detailed content of our market study

 The work, which is carried out by construction and/or public works companies, involves a number of stages:

-In France, the demolition market (NAF 43.11Z) has seen very significant growth since 2015, in fact it has almost doubled.
-In France, the market has been stimulated by urbanization and the increase in the number of new buildings under construction.
-For the year 2022, there will be 16,529 property demolition permits in France.
+In France, the demolition market (NAF 43.11Z) has grown by almost 70% in 8 years.
+The market has been stimulated by urbanization and the increasing number of new buildings under construction.
+By 2024, there will be18 394 permits for property demolition in France, up 5.6% on the number granted in 2021.
 However, the demolition market remains small when placed in the context of the overall construction market.

-from July 1, 2023, new regulations will be in force, including the requirement for a PEMD diagnosis for major demolition and renovation projects.
+from July 1, 2023, it will be compulsory to carry out a PEMD diagnosis for major demolition and renovation projects.
 This diagnosis is essential for optimum management of the products, equipment, materials and waste resulting from these works.

 1.2 The global market is growing

-Construction and demolition waste recycling market size World, ****-****, in billions of US$ Source: ****
+Size of the construction and demolition waste recycling market World, ****-****, in billions of US$ Source: ****

 1.3 Size of the French demolition market